Bibliome/alvisnlp/docs/Write-a-plan.md

 Sequences do not alter the order of processing, their purpose is the organization of modules in logical bundles.
-Note that sequences affect the logging and may help you to read the AlvisNLP/ML log.
+Note that sequences affect the logging and may help you to read the AlvisNLP log.

 ## Plan import